embassy-rs/embassy/embassy-nrf/README.md

 NOTE: The Embassy HALs can be used both for non-async and async operations.
 For async, you can choose which runtime you want to use.

+For a complete list of available peripherals and features, see the [embassy-nrf documentation](https://docs.embassy.dev/embassy-nrf).

 ## Hardware support

 The `embassy-nrf` HAL supports most variants of the nRF family: